Daddy (poem)

 "Daddy" is a poem written by American confessional poet Sylvia Plath.
-The poem was written on October 12, 1962, four months before her death and one month after her separation from Ted Hughes.
-It was published posthumously in Ariel during 1965 alongside many other of her poems leading up to her death such as "Tulips” and "Lady Lazarus."
+The poem was composed on October 12, 1962, one month after her separation from Ted Hughes and four months before her death.
+It was published posthumously in Ariel during 1965 alongside many other of her final poems, such as "Tulips" and "Lady Lazarus".
+It has subsequently become a widely anthologized poem in American literature.

-"Daddy" employs controversial metaphors of the Holocaust to explain Plath's complex relationship with her father, Otto Plath, who died shortly after her eighth birthday as a result of undiagnosed diabetes.
-The poem itself is cryptic, a widely anthologized poem in American literature, and its implications, as well as thematic concerns, have been reviewed academically, with many differing conclusions.
+"Daddy" employs controversial metaphors of the Holocaust to explore Plath's complex relationship with her father, Otto Plath, who died shortly after her eighth birthday as a result of undiagnosed diabetes.
+The poem itself is cryptic; its implications and thematic concerns have been analyzed academically, with many differing conclusions.

 Biographical background

 Before her publication of Ariel, Plath had been a high academic achiever attending Cambridge University in England.
 It was at Cambridge University where she met Ted Hughes, a young Yorkshire poet, and they wed in the summer of June 1956.
 However, their marriage was short-lived as Hughes had been having an affair with another woman which caused him and Plath to separate.
 After her separation from Hughes, Plath moved with her two children into a flat in London during December 1962 and where "Daddy" was written.
 Shortly after, Plath died by suicide by consumption of sleeping pills and gas inhalation by putting her head in a gas oven on February 11, 1963.

-However, before Plath’s death, beginning in October 1962, Plath wrote at least 26 of the poems that would be published posthumously in the collection Ariel.
-In these Plath wrote about anger, including macabre humor, and resistance in "Daddy."
+Beginning in October 1962, Plath wrote at least 26 of the poems that would be published posthumously in the collection Ariel.
+In these Plath wrote about anger, including macabre humor, and resistance in "Daddy".
 Yet at the same time, she contrasted those dark subject matters with themes of joy, in hand with a deeper understanding of the numerous hindering functions of women.
-"Daddy" included humor and realistic subject matter that would, later on, be known as the "October poems."
-The “October poems” were composed of Plath’s anger as a woman who felt oppressed by her parents' expectations of her, society’s hindering roles in place for women, and by her ex-husband’s unfaithfulness.
-Plath’s anger had been voiced in her later poems including "Lady Lazarus" and "Daddy."
+"Daddy" included humor and realistic subject matter that would, later on, be known as the "October poems".
+These poems were composed of Plath's anger as a woman who felt oppressed by her parents' expectations of her, society's hindering roles in place for women, and by her ex-husband's unfaithfulness.
+Plath's anger had been voiced in her later poems including "Lady Lazarus" and "Daddy".